 The boarding house is situated near to Hereford city in a beautiful Georgian building, built around 1720.
-The newly acquired and fully refurbished property offers pupils the perfect combination of a historic English setting with modern amenities.
+The fully refurbished property offers pupils the perfect combination of a historic English setting with modern amenities.
 The house is superbly equipped with a large common room, dining room, kitchen areas for making snacks and WiFi access throughout.
 The extensive grounds are ideal for group activities and for pupils to relax and explore.

 Our exceptional pastoral care ensures a home-from-home experience for our students.
 Boarding house pupils are cared for by our experienced and dedicated Housemistress, Resident Tutor and Matron.